badabam/css-spaces/README.md

 A simple CSS spacing library for margins, paddings (and more later ...) written in Sass (SCSS)

 ## Why another css library?
-Many libraries do everything: margins, buttons, grid, helpers.
-CSS Spaces just adds **some classes to add spaces between elements**.
-Use it with whatever framework or lib you like.
+Many libraries try to do everything: sizes, typography, buttons, grid, helpers.
+CSS Spaces concentrates on one thing only: **some classes to add spaces between elements**.
+Use it with whatever framework or library you like.

 ## Install with bower
 ```shell